WWPPC/WWPPC-server/README.md

 Then find the certificate and key and move them to `config/cert.pem` and `config/cert-key.pem` respectively.
 The `config` folder should now have `.env`, `config.json` (which is generated automatically by the server), `db-cert.pem`, `cert.pem`, and `cert-key.pem`.
 The server should support HTTPS on the next server restart, and the browser should automatically trust it.
 Try navigating to `https://localhost:8000/wakeup` *(note the s)* to test.

 Next, clone the `WWPPC-site-main` repo, **ensuring you clone all submodules**.
 Inside the repo, run `npm i` to install all dependencies, then `npm run dev`, which starts [vite](https://vitejs.dev/).
 Remember to start the server if you haven't already.
 Navigate to the port specified by `vite` and try clicking on the login screen.
 If the page successfully loads, you have connected to the server!

-## Setup static hosting

-First, clone the `WWPPC-site-main` repo, **ensuring you clone all submodules**.
-Inside the repo, run `npm i` to install all dependencies, then `npm run build`, which compiles the TypeScript, among other things, and places it in a folder called `dist`.

-Next, find `config/config.json`, which is generated automatically when you start the server.
-Add another key, `clientPath`, specifying the relative location of the `WWPPC-site-main/dist` folder to `WWPPC-server/src`.
-If the two repos were cloned in the same directory, it will be `"../../WWPPC-site-main/dist"`, so the full line will look like `"clientPath": "../../WWPPC-site-main/dist"`.

-Restart the server and try navigating to `http://localhost:8000`.
-If you see the home page, static hosting is successfully setup!

 ## Environment variables and config